Tools & methods

 Exoskeletons

-For the relieve of heavy overhead work.
+For the relief of heavy overhead work.